 We need to work together to achieve this.
 Reducing waste is not difficult; this section gives a number of helpful tips on how you can play your part to reduce your waste.

-To find out about what you can and can't put out in your kerbside recycling, check out the Get your rubbish sorted - 2013 guide (PDF 2.2MB).
+To find out about what you can and can't put out in your kerbside recycling, use the recycling search.

-Looking for a way to recycle something that isn’t accepted in your kerbside collection?
+Looking for a way to recycle something that is not accepted in your kerbside collection?
 Search the Recycler Directory.

 Other ways to reduce waste:

-- donate unwanted furniture and goods to charity
+- Sell, exchange, or donate unwanted furniture and goods.

 Food and garden waste

-Food and garden waste currently make up around 50 per cent of an average household rubbish, yet it could be put to a range of domestic and commercial uses.
+Food and garden waste currently make up around 50 per cent of an average household rubbish This type of waste could be use for domestic and commercial purposes

 Reduce your food waste